Estimating False Alarm Rates of Sub-Dominant Quasi-normal Modes in GW190521: Introduction

 \section{Introduction}

 Einstein's theory of general relativity (GR) predicts that black holes are stable to perturbations \cite{Andersson:2019dwi}.
 A distorted black hole should settle down to a stationary Kerr state through the emission of gravitational waves \cite{Whiting:1988vc}.
 This applies to the remnant black hole formed in a binary black hole merger event, which is highly distorted on formation, but is expected to eventually settle down to a Kerr black hole due to the emission of gravitational waves.
-The gravitational waveform in the late stages of a merger event consists of a spectrum of quasi-normal modes with a rich structure of different fundamental modes and overtones \cite{Berti:2009kk}.
+According to theory, the gravitational waveform in the late stages of a merger event consists of a spectrum of quasi-normal modes with a rich structure of different fundamental modes and overtones \cite{Berti:2009kk}.
+Several numerical studies confirm this expectation that the remnant black hole settles down to equilibrium by emitting quasi-normal modes; see e.g. \cite{Mourier:2020mwa,Gupta:2018znn,Campanelli:2008dv,Owen:2009sb}.

 The spectrum consists of a set of complex frequencies (determined by the black hole mass and spin) labeled by three integers $(\ell,m,n)$, with $\ell\geq 2$, $-\ell\leq m \leq \ell$, and $n\geq 0$.
 Modes with $n\geq 1$ are known as ``overtones".
 Using black hole spectroscopy, the observation of more than one such ringdown mode can be used to determine if the black hole is consistent with GR \cite{Dreyer:2003bv,Kamaretsos:2011um}.
 A clear and unambiguous determination of multiple ringdown modes provides one of the strongest tests of the Kerr nature of black holes in our universe and a possible route to discover new physics beyond standard general relativity.
+See \cite{Gossan:2011ha} for a general Bayesian formulation for implementing such tests of general relativity.